Measuring Diagnostic Test Performance Using Imperfect Reference Tests: A Partial Identification Approach: Identification

 \begin{remark} The FDA Statistical Guidance defines a \textit{reference standard} for a condition as: \textit{``The best available method for establishing the presence or absence of the target condition. ... established by opinion and practice within the medical, laboratory, and regulatory community."} The guidance does not require a reference standard to be perfect, as it rarely is.
 When used as a reference test, the estimates may be reported as pertaining to sensitivity and specificity, even though the estimands are ``apparent'' measures when it is imperfect.
 This practice can be misleading.
 Tests other than the reference standard may be used as reference tests.
 However, then the estimates should be reported as ``apparent''.
 If one wishes to learn true test performance, they are typically not of interest.

-The FDA does not require or suggest any corrections that would allow researchers to form adequate estimates of the true operating characteristics in either case.
-The method outlined in this paper proposes a solution by forming the smallest possible bounds on the true performance measures under standard assumptions.
-Furthermore, the guidance emphasizes that the index test can never be shown to be superior to any reference test in conventional studies, even if it is.
-This issue is also addressed, since the identified set can contain values for sensitivity and specificity that are larger than the corresponding measures of the reference test. \end{remark}
+The guidance does not require or suggest any corrections that would allow researchers to form adequate estimates of the true operating characteristics in either case.
+The method in this paper proposes a solution by forming the smallest possible bounds on true performance measures under standard assumptions.
+Furthermore, the guidance emphasizes that in a conventional study one cannot determine whether $t$ or $r$ has better performance. \Cref{remark_better_index} clarifies that bounds allow for comparison of performance between the two tests in certain cases. \end{remark}